foggers21/server/README.md

-# server for todo-app be express
+# server for todo-app by express

+The same server by koa: https://github.com/foggers21/server-koa

-server is working on https://salty-oasis-70023.herokuapp.com/
+Server is working on https://salty-oasis-70023.herokuapp.com/

-server getting request from
+Server getting request from

-authentication isn't working in browser: cookies doesn't set in browser
+Authentication isn't working in browser: cookies doesn't set in browser

 Authentication is working in POSTMAN